libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 ![Diagram showing event producers and subscribers in decoupled pub-sub communication](/images/arch/diagram-rhize-pubsub-hubspoke.png)

-But simply setting up a message broker with publishers and subscribers is not enough.
+But while a publish-subscribe pattern resolves issues of device communication, it does not address how make the data useful for analysis or how to build automation workflows using the message stream.
 The data must be stored, and data on its own provides no value.
 What matters is the _event_ that drives the data and the surrounding context of the event that makes it meaningful.

-Furthermore, even if data is surrounded by context, every integrated application will have its own structure and format.
-Without a system to standardize this incoming data, the database becomes a giant blob, not something that can be explored as a cohesive whole.
+Furthermore, without standardization, a storage system reaches scaling issues of its own.
+If every event-producing application has its own structure and format, the data bucket becomes less and less coherent as more assets are added.

 ## ISA-95 and graph structures for cohesive contextualization